 The Family Court of Australia has jurisdiction in all states and territories except Western Australia (which has its own family court).
-It has jurisdiction to deal with matrimonial cases and associated responsibilities, including divorce proceedings, financial issues and children's matters such as who the children will live with, spend time with and communicate with, as well as other specific issues relating to parental responsibilities.
+It has jurisdiction to deal with matrimonial cases and associated responsibilities, including divorce proceedings (noting that under direction, almost all divorce applications (except in WA) are lodged with the Federal Circuit Court), financial issues and children's matters such as who the children will live with, spend time with and communicate with, as well as other specific issues relating to parental responsibilities.
 It can also deal with ex nuptial cases involving children's matters.
 The Appeal Division of the Family Court of Australia hears all appeals from the trial division of the Family Court of Australia, Family Court of Western Australia and the Federal Circuit Court of Australia in relation to family law.